DigiPlatMOOC/Corso-PDGT-Laboratorio/VM/README.md

 ### When I run `vagrant up` command I see a strange error that scares me a lot.
 It says that **VT-x** is missing or something like that.
 Am I doomed?

 Nope, you are not doomed.
-You probably only need to enable the hardware acceleration in your BIOS settings.
+You probably only need to enable hardware acceleration in your BIOS settings.

-### When I run `vagrant ssh` the monster inside my pc tells me that I have no **ssh**.
+### When I run `vagrant ssh` the monster inside my pc tells me that I have no **SSH**.
 What is wrong with me?

 You are perfectly fine!
-But it seems you don't have an ssh client in your system path.
-That could mean either that you actually don't have any ssh client installed in your pc or that you simply have to add its path into your system path variable.
+But it seems you don't have an SSH client in your system path.
+That could mean either that you actually don't have any SSH client installed on your PC or that you simply have to add its path into your system path variable.

-In any case (If your host machine runs Windows) you should be able to use [Putty](https://the.earth.li/~sgtatham/putty/latest/x86/putty-0.67-installer.msi) so go get it and use theese parameters to connect to your machine:
+In any case (if your host machine runs Windows) you should be able to use [Putty](https://the.earth.li/~sgtatham/putty/latest/x86/putty-0.67-installer.msi) so go get it and use these parameters to connect to your machine:

 * Host Name: _vagrant@127.0.0.1_
 * Port: _2222_
 * Password (when you are asked to insert it): _vagrant_

 ### I run `vagrant up` but vagrant is stuck with the SSH setup.
-I have to throw away my pc, right?
+I have to throw away my PC, right?

 Not quite...
-If 5 minutes have passed and nothing new appears on the screen your best shot is to apply the [in]famous gold rule that all developers have always knew: just restart it!
+If 5 minutes have passed and nothing new appears on screen, your best shot is to apply the [in]famous golden rule that all developers have always known: [try turning it off and on again](https://youtu.be/p85xwZ_OLX0)!

-In other words, kill the process (Ctrl+C), delete every files inside _public/setup/_ then, just to be absolutely sure, type `vagrant destroy` and confirm (if asked to).
+In other words, kill the process (Ctrl+C), delete every file inside _public/setup/_ then, just to be absolutely sure, type `vagrant destroy` and confirm (if asked to).
-Now you just have to retry typing again `vagrant up` while all your fingers are crossed (yeah, that could be tough).
+Now you just have to retry typing `vagrant up` again while all your fingers are crossed (yeah, that could be tough).